On the Stochastic Singular Cucker--Smale Model: Well-Posedness, Collision-Avoidance and Flocking: Collision-avoidance for higher order singular systems

-In the following, we will suppose $\{\tau^*\le T\}$ is not empty for some $T$ and prove \eqref{D1}.
-As the proof is relative long, we will split the proof into four steps.
+In the following, we will suppose that $\{\tau^*\le T\}$ is nonempty for some fixed $T>0$ and prove $\P(\tau^*\le T)=0$.
+As the proof is relatively long, we will split it into four steps.

 $\bullet$ (Step 1).
-In this step, we will construct the collision set and corresponding differential equation of the particles in the collision set.
-As we already assume $\{\tau^*\le T\}$ is not empty, we can define a random index set on $\{\tau^*\le T\}$ as follows,
+In this step, we will construct the collision set and the corresponding differential equation of the particles in the collision set.
+As we already assume $\{\tau^*\le T\}$ is nonempty, we can define a random index set on $\{\tau^*\le T\}$ as follows,